Reputation Management

 The Dual Impact of Reviews

-Reviews affect dental practices through two distinct channels — both critical, both interconnected.
+Each reviews affect dental practices through two distinct channels both critical, both interconnected.

 Reviews as Ranking Signals